 The three-week distraction from the work of many will conclude Monday night — the NCAA men’s basketball championship will have been decided.
 Then shards of losers’ broken brackets must be swept up, while the winners often do their best in every workplace, classroom or home to make themselves insufferable.

-March Madness is the most extensive, single-event gambling orgy on the national sports calendar, drawing an estiomated $9 billion in wagers, many from people who otherwise bet little or nothing on other sports.
+March Madness is the most extensive, single-event Florida sports betting and gambling orgy on the national sports calendar, drawing an estiomated $9 billion in wagers, many from people who otherwise bet little or nothing on other sports.
 Many participants feel it’s harmless fun.
 Some employers find it a nuisance, even calling upon attorneys to suggest how they should handle an act that is illegal in many states without appearing grinch-like.

 One of those lawyers fielding calls says betting in the workplace, and taking time away from the tasks at hand, is a problem of increasing dismay for many employers.